shadliana/crm-moshtari-back/README.md

 Running Migrations and Seeders
 Run the migrations:

-bash
-Copy code
+Run the migrations:
 php artisan migrate

 Then, run the seeders:

-bash
-Copy code
 php artisan db:seed